kubernetes-sigs/gateway-api/geps/gep-1713/index.md

 	// Port is the network port.
 Multiple listeners may use the
 	// same port, subject to the Listener compatibility rules.
 	//
-	// If the port is specified as zero, the implementation will assign
+	// If the port is not set or specified as zero, the implementation will assign
 	// a unique port.
 If the implementation does not support dynamic port
 	// assignment, it MUST set `Accepted` condition to `False` with the
 	// `UnsupportedPort` reason.